corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/group-policy.md

 Storing this way avoids the need for custom data converters just for building/parsing the group policy.

 Members also require information to configure the P2P layer to allow communication with other members and the MGM.
 This includes information such as trust roots and the PKI mode to use.
-Since the MGM must create this file, an MGM must be up and running before this file can be created.
+Since the MGM creates this file, an MGM must be up and running before this file can be created.
 <!--
 **_NOTE:_**: One can export the group policy file from the MGM using the API instead of building it manually.
 See details in [the dynamic member onboarding page](../Member-Onboarding-(Dynamic-Networks))